thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 For our scraper, we'll extract the job title, ID, and location for each job in the listing.

-Before we start with the code, let's summarize what we need our scraper to do:
+Before we get started with the code, let's summarize what we need our scraper to do:

 1. Construct the `searchRequestJson` dictionary.
 2. Initialize `searchRequestJson['pageNumber']` to 0.
-2. Convert the `searchRequestJson` dict to a JSON string
+2. Convert the `searchRequestJson` dict into a JSON string
 3. Send a POST request to `https://jobs.apple.com/us/search/search-result` with `searchRequestJson` and `clientOffset` parameters.
 4. Parse the XML response with BeautifulSoup and extract the job title, id, and location for each job.
-5. Increment `pageNumber` field of `searchRequestJson` dict.
+5. Increment the `pageNumber` field of the `searchRequestJson` dict.
 6. Go to step 3 to get the next page of results.

 Now let's write the code.

-First, we create a class named AppleJobScraper with a dict named `search_request` for building the `searchRequestJson` string.
+First, we create a class named `AppleJobsScraper` with a dict named `search_request` for building the `searchRequestJson` string.

 {% highlight python %}
 #!/usr/bin/env python